 ABS on a motorcycle can be of assistance when stopping in a straight line under adverse road conditions.
 It shares that benefit with cars.

-In a car, because ABS prevents wheel lock up under heavy braking, the driver can still steer.
+In a car, because ABS prevents wheel lock up under heavy braking so the driver can still steer.
 That advantage is not shared with a two wheeler.

 On a motorcycle when changing direction, if you brake hard enough for ABS to kick in you will probably land up on your arse.....
 When steering you should be off the brakes, or at most only lightly on them.

 Off road, or on unsealed roads a motorcycle is better off without ABS.
 On sealed roads it is of limited benefit.